Your Search Results

 An excellent dog walk along the ancient coastline and then the chance to enjoy the warmth and companiable atmosphere of a stylish rustic pub.

 Nestled under the tower of the 'cathedral of the marshes' this dog-friendly pub was once an important hub for smugglers.
-And the church was used as a warehouse for contraband too!

 Full of expectations of a big view over to France, white cliffs and the sea it wasn't to be.
 The mist had rolled in, cutting off the continent and anything more than a few feet ahead.